PhilonByz/quartz-blog/content/How_to_read.md

 - skim: get an overview
 - ask: raise some questions
 - read: answer the questions as you read
 - recall: summarize the sections *without looking at the text*.
 If you cannot recall, stand up and walk around.
-Recalling helps you to spot the flaw in the argument
+Recalling helps you spot the flaw in the argument.
 - review: write down your thoughts

 My thoughts: asking and recalling are helpful.
 But is this really practical?